thomaslysensoone/social_graph/README.md

 # social graph and interactions

 ## Introduction
 Our goal is to recommend you some movies based on a movie dataset containing 4800 movies.
 We took that dataset from the website(https://www.kaggle.com/tmdb/tmdb-movie-metadata).
-Based on your favorite actor, the movie genre ou like or your favorite movie we will give you some recommendations.
+The notebook we used can be found here (https://github.com/thomaslysensoone/social_graph/blob/master/SGI_finalProject.ipynb) Based on your favorite actor, the movie genre ou like or your favorite movie we will give you some recommendations.
 We will first use a network of movies and then use the natural language processing to give you the best advises.

 Here is some basic statistics about our dataset: